AlessioMigotti/Project-1/readme.md

 ### **Home:**
-The home page is named "Homepage".
+The home page is named "Home".
 It introduces to the project and its purpose.
 It includes a brief overview of the topic and a call-to-action to explore the website further.